alljoyn/extras-webdocs/docs/develop/run-sample-apps/onboarding/android.md

 # Android - Onboarding Sample Apps

+## Prerequisites

+[Build the Android sample apps][build-android] and deploy them to individual Android devices.

-## Running Android Sample OnboardingServer
+## Running Sample Onboarding Server

-The Android OnboardingServer provides a sample Android implementation of an app that uses the Onboarding server, to allow the device to be onboarded by another device's app using the Onboarding client.
+The Android *Onboarding Server* (AboutConfOnbServer.apk) provides a sample Android implementation of an app that uses the Onboarding server, to allow the device to be onboarded by another device's app using the Onboarding client.

+**NOTE:** The *Onboarding Server* will only work on devices that are capable of acting as a portable hotspot.

 1. On the device to be onboarded, first set up your Wi-Fi hotspot settings.
-Under **Settings** > **Wireless & networks**, select **Tethering & portable hotspot**.
-By default on some devices, this will be an open AP named "AndroidAP".
+Under **Settings** > **Wireless & networks**, select **More**, then select **Tethering & portable hotspot**.
+By default on some devices, this will be an open Access Point (AP) named "AndroidAP".

   ![][1.TetheringAndPortableHotspot]

-2. Configure your Wi-Fi hotspot settings.
+2. Configure your Wi-Fi hotspot *name* and *password* by selecting **Set up Wi-Fi hotspot**.

   ![][2.SetUpWiFiHotspot]

-3. Load AboutConfOnbServer.apk, and start app `Onboarding Server`.
+3. Load AboutConfOnbServer.apk, and start app *Onboarding Server*.
 You should see Wi-Fi hotspot notification bar icon pop up along with the text "Tethering or hotspot active".
 This device is now ready to be onboarded.

   ![][3.StartAppEnableHotspot]

-## Running Android Sample OnboardingClient
+## Running Sample Onboarding Client
-The Android OnboardingClient provides a sample Android implementation of an app that uses the Onboarding client, to allow the app to onboard another device.
+The Android *Onboarding Client* provides a sample Android implementation of an app that uses the Onboarding client, to allow the app to onboard another device.

-1. Load OnboardingSampleClient.apk, and start app `Onboarding Client`.
+1. Load OnboardingSampleClient.apk, and start app *Onboarding Client*.

   ![][1.StartScreen]

-2. Press `Scan WIFI networks`.
+2. Press **Scan WiFi networks**.

   ![][2.ScanNetworks]
   ![][3.NetworkList]

-3. Select the Wi-Fi hotspot you configured on the device running the `Onboarding Server`, and enter a password if needed, then press **OK**.
+3. Select the Wi-Fi hotspot you configured on the device running the *Onboarding Server*, and enter a password if needed, then press **OK**.

   ![][4.EnterAccessPointPasswordIfNeeded]

 4. Press the **Connect to AllJoyn** button, then press **OK** in the popup dialog - 'realm name' here is not important.

   ![][5.ChooseNetwork]
   ![][6.PressedConnectToAllJoyn]

 5. A list of AllJoyn apps will be displayed.
-Long press on the `Hello` app, and select the **Onboarding** option.
+Long press on the *Hello* app, and select the **Onboarding** option.

   ![][7.DeviceList]
   ![][8.LongPressOnDevice]

-6. Enter the access point info for the network that is being onboarded to.
+6. Enter the Access Point (AP) configuration information for the network that is being onboarded to.

   ![][9.SelectOnboarding]
   ![][10.EnterAccessPointInfoToOnboardTo]

-7. Press **Configure** to configure the device with the access point info.
+7. Press **Configure** to configure the device with the AP information.

   ![][11.PressConfigure]